todd-buck/CapstoneProject/README.md

 Credits to Todd Buck, Patrick Vest, Caroline Lewis, Jared Patterson, and Wade Pelham for their work on the project.

-Todd is King of the Hill!
+Todd is still King of the Hill!